 Other career guidance projects include visits to post-secondary educational institutions, work places and school based career talks delivered by professionals.

-Moreover, he offers student career advisory services daily, within Mosta Girls’ and Boys’ Secondary Schools.
+Moreover, they offer student career advisory services daily, within Mosta Girls’ and Boys’ Secondary Schools.
 This service may be related to concerns about studying, post-secondary course options, CV Building, interview skills and job searching skills.

 Social Work Department

-The Social Work Team, led by Ms Mandy Fenech and Ms Adriana Grech Castillo, within Maria Regina College is committed to provide an effective social work service to students of compulsory school age who are habitually absent from school.
+The Social Work Team, led by Ms Mandy Fenech, within Maria Regina College is committed to provide an effective social work service to students of compulsory school age who are habitually absent from school.
 We support the students’ educational and personal growth by working within the students’ family and social environment.

 The social support worker, Ms Charlene Agius works in close collaboration with the College multi-disciplinary team, Directorate for Educational Services, and other professionals employed both within other government departments and non-Governmental Organisations.
 This ensures the maximum utilization of resources for the benefits of the students.

 ■Providing links between the school and home through social work intervention with habitually absent students, their families and school staff.

 ■Supporting and guiding students on personal, social and family matters that are affecting their school attendance and educational achievement.

 ■Ensuring that the law on compulsory education is adhered to by parents, keeping track of truant pupils and addressing issues that are leading to absenteeism.

 ■Preparing and presenting social reports for, and participating in, Education Tribunal Sittings, and the Juvenile Court.